PencilCode/codegym/src/documents/ref/dot.html.md

 <code default class="jumbo">dot <span data-dfn="color">fuchsia</span><span data-note="comma">,</span>&nbsp;<span data-dfn="size">100</span></code>

-Coffeescript needs at least two words to run a function, but you can use the word <code>do</code> to run a function without arguments. <code>do dot</code> draws a default black dot.
+In our code, we need at least two words to run a function, but you can use the word <code>do</code> to run a function without arguments. <code>do dot</code> draws a default black dot.